Title Insurance: Safeguarding Your Real Estate Investment

-Title insurance insures risks associated with the transfer of real property.
-Imagine buying a home only to learn that somehow you don’t own the property.
-This occurrence can happen and, although unlikely, does happen . . . sometimes.
-Title insurance covers specific risks to title, ultimately making market-clearing values more predictable and stable.
+Title insurance insures against risks associated with the transfer of real property.
+Imagine buying a home only to learn that you don’t own the home.
+This occurrence can happen and, although unlikely, does happen.
+Title insurance covers specific risks to title, making home values more predictable and stable.

 The standard title insurance form used in whole or part by industry participants is the 2006 Owner’s Policy of Title Insurance produced by the American Land Title Association.
 For the rest of this article, this form will be referenced for edification and convenience.